apduvuri/Migrate-to-AzureDBPostgreSQL/README.md

 ## Using Migration runtime server

+> [!NOTE]
+> Scenarios supported -  Migration from Azure Database for PostgreSQL - Single Server with a private endpoint to Azure Database for PostgreSQL - Flexible Server with a private endpoint.
+Migration from on-premises databases, Azure VMs, or AWS instances that are only accessible via private networks to Azure Database for PostgreSQL - Flexible Server with a private endpoint.

 The Migration Runtime Server is a specialized feature within the [migration service in Azure Database for PostgreSQL](https://learn.microsoft.com/en-us/azure/postgresql/migrate/migration-service/concepts-migration-service-postgresql), designed to act as an intermediary server during the migration process.

 - Sign in to the Azure Portal at https://portal.azure.com.